chriskiehl/re-wx/docs/main-concepts.md

 2. A toplevel `wx.Frame`
 3. The `MainLoop`

 The wx.App instance must be created before anything else.
 This is just a quirk of WxPython.
 It uses the creation of the App to instantiate a lot of platform dependent things.
+So, it's just a bit of boilerplate we need to keep WX happy.

 ```python
 import wx